 The U.S. Commercial Service regional office in El Salvador supports U.S. exports to Belize, Costa Rica, Guatemala, Honduras, and Nicaragua.
 There is a resident commercial support in each of these countries.

 Central America is a growing market for United States exports; U.S. products are highly accepted in the region.

 - Overview of Economic Conditions: Visit the export.gov page on Honduras to get an overview of economic conditions and opportunities.

 - Doing Business in Honduras: The Country Commercial Guide provides useful insight for U.S. business pursuing export and investment opportunities in Honduras.
-You can download the full Country Commercial Guide here.
+You can see a Honduras Commercial Guide here.